 Cellist Steven Isserlis celebrates simplicity, honesty and humor

 The Israel Film Festival gives locals a glimpse of Israel’s soul

 Dr. David B. Goldstein from Duke's Institute for Genome Sciences and Policy talks about tracking the genetic history of the ancient Jewish priesthood (kohanim) and the Lost Tribe of Israel, the focus of his new book, "Jacob's Legacy".

-Dr. David B. Goldstein from Duke’s Institute for Genome Sciences and Policy talks about tracking the genetic history of the ancient Jewish priesthood (kohanim) and the Lost Tribes of Israel, the focus of his news book, “Jacob’s Legacy"
+Dr. David B. Goldstein from Duke’s Institute for Genome Sciences and Policy talks about tracking the genetic history of the ancient Jewish priesthood (kohanim) and the Lost Tribe of Israel, the focus of his news book, “Jacob’s Legacy”.

-Torah: parah aduma, which is the ritual of purifying a person who has come into contact with a dead body.
-During the ritual of parah aduma, the Kohen slaughters a red cow that has never born a yoke and then burns the carcass along with cedar, hyssop and a crimson substance until it has been reduced to ashes.
-The ashes are then mixed with water and sprinkled on the person who has come in contact with death, thus rendering him pure.
+This week's Torah portion discusses one of the most bizarre and indecipherable rituals in the Torah: parah aduma, which is the ritual of purifying a person who has come into contact with a dead body.
+During the ritual of parah aduma, the Kohen slaughters a red cow that has never born...